 Personalized email campaigns are the call-to-action that will ensure returning customers.
 Plus, you can grow their loyalty whilst fostering brand equity.

-Black Friday is a good opportunity to show that you care, without pushing your sales, and email marketing is a good way to do that.
+Black Friday is a good opportunity to show that you care, without pushing your product sales on the unwanting.
+Email marketing is a good way to do that.